Review: Austrian indie pop band MOMO at Loop Wien — a rich, sophisticated, lovely performance

 Review: Austrian indie soulful pop band MOMO performed at Loop on Wednesday night, and they were superb — as always

-If you are in Vienna, Austria, and love exceptionally good independent music, you cannot go wrong seeing Vienna-based indie soulful pop band MOMO play.
+If you are in Vienna, Austria, and love exceptionally good independent music, you cannot go wrong seeing Vienna-based indie soulful pop band MOMO play (now known as Momo’s Marrow).
 No matter where they are playing.

 Last Wednesday night was my fifth time seeing MOMO perform in the last year and, each time, they not only never disappoint but their performances become richer, sweeter and even more solid, both musically and vocally.